 Annabel Arden’s distinguished career encompasses opera, theatre and broadcasting as well as acting and devising new work.
 In 1983 Annabel was a co-founder of the renowned Theatre de Complicité.

-In the 2016/17 season, Annabel directed a new production of Carmen - the inaugural production of the newly formed Grange Festival - of which The Stage wrote: “Arden’s blending of the realistic and the conceptual makes for an intellectually stimulating as well as an effective evening’s theatre, while her exploration of the gender, class and racial politics underlying the action is focused and thought-provoking” - and her new staging of Turandot for Opera North received huge acclaim, and she will recreate this staging for the Teatro Sao Carlos, Lisbon in the 2017/18 season, and for Opera North, Annabel will direct new productions of Osud (Janacek) and L’enfant et les sortilèges.
+In the 2016/17 season, Annabel directed a new production of Carmen - the inaugural production of the newly formed Grange Festival - of which The Stage wrote: “Arden’s blending of the realistic and the conceptual makes for an intellectually stimulating as well as an effective evening’s theatre, while her exploration of the gender, class and racial politics underlying the action is focused and thought-provoking” - she also directed an acclaimed new staging of Turandot for Opera North,

 In the 2015/16 season, Annabel Arden directed an acclaimed new production of Andrea Chénier for Opera North - winner of “Best Opera Production” at the Manchester Theatre Awards - and the first new production of Il barbiere di Siviglia at the Glyndebourne Festival in over 30 years, of which The Independent wrote: “With the aid of a posse of Indiarubber mime artists, and drawing on her physical- theatre background with Complicité, she pulls off trick after trick with such speed and deftness that the eye is constantly delighted and dazzled, but it’s all in the service of a convincing reading of the text and a triumphant celebration of Rossini’s musical genius.”